finlaymacklon/pixi-tooltips/README.md

 # 🔎 PIXI Tooltips

+A Google Chrome web extension for viewing information about textured objects through tooltips.

 ## Features

 - Hover over a Pixi.js application to view information about textured objects through tooltips.